 Haben Girma empowers students with disabilities to become better self-advocates, and teaches families and educators to set high expectations.
-The first deafblind student at Harvard Law School, she is on her way to becoming a disability rights lawyer.
-Business Insider ranked her among the 21 Most Impressive Students at Harvard Law School, and the White House recognized her as a Champion of Change.
-After law school, Haben will serve as a Skadden Fellow at Disability Rights Advocates where she will work to increase the accessibility of digital instructional materials at colleges and universities.
-Haben strongly believes that education leads to positive change.
-Through her many speeches and workshops, Haben educates the public about essential civil rights issues.
+During her time as a student, Business Insider ranked her among the 21 Most Impressive Students at Harvard Law School, and the White House recognized her as a Champion of Change.
+Haben currently serve as a Skadden Fellowship Attorney at Disability Rights Advocates, a non-profit law firm dedicated to protecting the rights of people with disabilities around the country.
+As a member of DRA’s team in Berkeley, California, Haben works to improve access to education for students with disabilities.

 The greatest lawyers embrace the role of community educators whose effectiveness is bolstered by the potential for litigation.
 For example, blind students who once had limited access to books can now potentially access thousands of books through digital bookstores and libraries that have been made accessible.
 Many schools are unaware of the need for accessibility, though.
 Working towards a future with greater access for students with disabilities, lawyers hold a crucial role in getting schools to provide instructional materials that are accessible to all students.